Mentoring

 Your mentor will read up to 10,000 words of your work before each session and then provide valuable and constructive feedback verbally and by giving you 500 words of notes each time.
 You can also use a mentoring session to have an in-depth discussion about plot issues, by instead sending a synopsis plus an 8,000-word extract – or just a synopsis and a sheet of issues and questions to put to the mentor.

-The sessions take place on a date to be agreed between you, for one hour.
+The sessions take place on dates to be agreed between you, for one hour.
 Usually mentoring takes place over Zoom, but where possible may take place in person (subject to mentor’s preference and availability).
-The three sessions should be spread so that they happen approximately every three months across the nine-month period.
+The three sessions should be spread so that they happen approximately every three months across the nine-month period, although accommodations can sometimes be made for mentees who would like to progress through the programme more quickly.
+Please do get in touch with us if you would like to discuss.

 Meet our mentors